CleverCloud/documentation/content/doc/addons/keycloak.md

 ## Pricing plans
 ### Technical Review price plan
-The Tech Preview pricing is simple: it only consists of the sum of the deployed resources.
+The Tech Preview pricing consists of the sum of the deployed resources.
 In details, [as per the pricing plan](https://www.clever-cloud.com/pricing/), the default configuration is priced as such:

 | Resource                 | Price / 30 days |
 | :----------------------- | --------------: |